runtime-verification/before-the-workshop/modbat/README.md

 have any elaborate mechanism to generate diverse input data.
 Indeed, the design decision is to combine data generators from ScalaCheck for such cases.

-Consider including the following and introducing additional structure if you want.

 ## References & links